- Future Students

 Administration & Business

 - Alumni & Friends

 Friends of EWU

-College of Health Science & Public HealthThe College of Health Science and Public Health is comprised of several nationally-accredited programs and their respected faculty.
+College of Health Science & Public HealthThe College of Health Science and Public Health is home to several nationally-accredited undergraduate and graduate programs and their respected faculty.

 Spokane, WA 99202

 NOTE: The cerificate will not be offered during the Academic Year 2015-16.